omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

       Pontevedra.
 According to historical archives, the first inhabitants were a pre-Roman community that lived from the hot springs of this territory.
-The name “Caldas de Reis” is connected to the birthplace of Afonso VII, acting in the Middle Ages as a pilgrim path to Santiago de Compostela.
+The name “Caldas de Reis” is connected to the birthplace of Afonso VII, acting in the Middle Ages as a pilgrimage path to Santiago de Compostela.
 Apart from the rich cultural heritage, like Arcade, Caldas de Reis holds a peculiar gastronomy, such as the “empanadas” of lamprey and the traditional Spanish bread.
-Since the hot springs accompanied the evolution of this territory, nowadays it is a hot spot for tourism who seek better healthy treatments for several illnesses
+Since the hot springs accompanied the evolution of this territory, nowadays it is a hot spot for tourism who seeks better healthy treatments for several illnesses
     location:
       lat: '41.15591'
       lng: '-8.60248'